TechnologyMasters/functions.events/_collections/_speakers/2018/toronto/christian-zommerfelds.md

 talk: When Serverless Gets In the Way of Scalability
 speakerdeck: b228d17b5a5d4b65be8db8f629db479d
 bio: >
-  Christian Zommerfelds is a software developer with a passion for big data and machine learning problems.
+  Christian is a software developer with a passion for big data and machine learning problems.
 At D2L, he and his team is building products using pure managed services such as AWS Lambda and DynamoDB.
 He has a passion for automating development and deployment pipelines using tools such as Terraform, which strengthens the DevOps model.
-Christian has a Master’s Degree in Computer Science at EPFL in Switzerland.
+Christian has a Master's Degree in Computer Science at EPFL in Switzerland.
 ---

 In the age of countless cloud service offerings we often live in an idealized bubble where everything can auto-scale infinitely.
 In particular, serverless computing enables automatic fast provisioning/deprovisioning of server resources.
 However, scaling your compute power this quickly is not always beneficial and can even break your entire system.
 For example, storage systems may have fixed capacity; even with auto-scaling, the scaling takes longer time, resulting in unbalanced capacity between computing power and storage.
 This will make the storage systems the bottlenecks in the system.
 Therefore, a design without proper capacity management may lead to complete failure of the system under increasing load.